-No Workplace is immune from Biological Hazards.
+No workplace is immune from biological hazards.
 They can appear and disappear due to a variety of factors so it is important for one to be prepared for them in the workplace.
-For part 3 of 7 in our Workplace Hazards series we are covering Biological Hazards.
-A Biological Hazard is an organism or substances produced by an organism that may pose a threat to human health.
+For part 3 of 7 in our Workplace Hazards series, we are covering biological hazards.
+A biological safety hazard is a substance produced by an organism that may pose a threat to human health.
 Anything that can cause harm to people, animals, or infectious plant materials can be considered a Biological Hazard.
 They exist in most workplaces that involve working around other people, unsanitary conditions, in labs, or in the environment.

 How to know if something is a Biological Hazard

 Any risk that comes from the biosphere – people, plants, and animals – can be considered biological hazards.
 Some examples of biological hazards are: